Word Gems

 E. "The very idea that I am 'doing' a meditation can become an obstacle because this thought comes in between you and simply being."

 P. "Right.
-You can't 'do' meditation, but it's an exercise of awareness, a bringing an awareness to what is, and it's the resistance that keep us locked in, and it's bringing an awareness even to the resistance, so when you notice some slight holding back, just be aware of what that feels like, what does it feel like to be resisting what is?"
+You can't 'do' meditation, but it's an exercise of awareness, a bringing an awareness to what is, and it's the resistance that keeps us locked in, and it's bringing an awareness even to the resistance, so when you notice some slight holding back, just be aware of what that feels like, what does it feel like to be resisting what is?"

 E. "You can be the space even for the resistance.
 And then you can take a step back from there and say, 'there's the resistance' -- whatever arises you can be the space for that."